 To improve our Website and marketing efforts

-The Weekly and the Updates contain an unsubscribe option which you can follow at any point if you wish to stop receiving either, or both of them.
-If you have received our newsletter mistakenly, or wish to stop receiving it, you can also contact us at firstname.lastname@example.org and we will remove you from the list.
+Marketing Emails contain an unsubscribe option which you can follow at any point if you wish to stop receiving some, or all, Marketing Emails.
+If you have received our Marketing Emails mistakenly, or wish to stop receiving them, you can also contact us at email@example.com and we will remove you from our list.

 We share your Personal information with other business partners who assist us in performing core services (such as hosting, data storage, and security) related to the operation of the Website.
 These business partners only use your Personal Information to perform these core services, which are necessary for the orderly operation of the Website.

 Each nonprofit that registers with the Website is automatically created a charity profile.
 This profile displays the nonprofit's active events, campaigns, and projects (unless they've been made "private").
-It also displays the total amount the nonprofit has raised through the Website.
+It also displays the total amount the nonprofit has raised through the Website and total number of supporters.
 Each charity profile also includes an activity feed that displays activity occurring on the Website related to that charity (e.g. donations made, events posted, etc.).
 Charity profiles are public.
 They can be located by using the search within the Website or by external search engines.

-In general, no. If you create a personal fundraising page, an event page, campaign page, checkout page, "get involved page," or other webpage on the Website, it is not private.
+In general, no. If you create a personal fundraising page, team page, an event page, campaign page, donation page, "get involved page," or other webpage on the Website, it is not private.
 Pages created on the Website are indexed by search engines and accessible to the public.

 Activity feeds are streamed displays of actions occurring on the Website.
 There are various public activity feeds on the Website.
-Our homepage contains an activity feed displaying recent activity occurring across the whole Website (e.g. donations, new events, ticket purchases, etc.).
-Charity profiles also have activity feeds that display activity relevant to each respective charity (e.g. donations to, or ticket purchases from, that organization).
-Each individual profile also contains an activity feed that indexes actions taken by that individual on the Website.
+Charity profiles have activity feeds that display activity relevant to each respective charity (e.g. donations to, or ticket purchases from, that organization).

-Unless you select the option to donate anonymously, your name and the amount of your donation (or ticket/registration purchase) will be publicly displayed through the homepage activity feed, the relevant charity profile's activity feed, and (if you are registered) through the activity feed on your individual profile.
+Unless you select the option to donate anonymously, your name and the amount of your donation (or ticket/registration purchase) will be publicly displayed through the relevant charity profile's activity feed and the activity feed of a fundraising or team page

 It's up to you whether or not you want to provide us with Personal Information.
 You can still visit the Website without providing us with Personal information, but you will be unable to take certain actions without doing so.

 You can also choose to make contributions anonymously.
-If you make an anonymous contribution, your name will not be displayed through the Website's activity feeds and your Personal Information will not be given to the organization you are making a contribution to.How can I update or correct my Personal Information?
+If you make an anonymous contribution, your name will not be displayed through the Website's activity feeds and your Personal Information will not be given to (i) the individual fundraiser you made a donation through, or (ii) the team fundraising captain if you donated through a team fundraising page or a personal page associated with a fundraising team.

 Our Website is for a general audience and is not targeted towards children.
 Children under 13 years of age are prohibited from using the Website per our Terms of Service.
 If your child has used the Website and submitted Personal Information to us, please contact us and we will endeavor to remove that information from the Website and our database.